wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

    <button onclick="alert_them()" class="tons" id="alert">ALERT</button>
 ```

 The HTML above creates a form that allows you to enter a person’s name and number and press an “Add” button.
 When you press “Add” the form sends a POST request to `/contacts`, which creates a new contact in your database.
 Your HTML also has an ALERT button.
-When you press it, it sends a POST request to `/alert`, which sends an SMS message to all of the contacts in your database.
+When you press it, it sends a POST request to /alert, sending an SMS message to all contacts in your database.

-Finally, you need to add some JavaScript to this HTML to display the user’s list of contacts and prepare the data to send to `/alert`.
+Finally, you need to add some JavaScript to this HTML to display the user’s contacts list and prepare the data to send to `/alert`.

 After the ALERT button in your HTML, add a script tag and define an object called data.